postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 The benefit of using an in-memory L1 cache is to decrease latency between the application and the Redis server, and to decrease CPU load due to the deserialization of objects.
 To further decrease latency, write operations to the L2 cache are performed in the background.

-To enable the local cache, inside <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*?text=serviceCollection.AddCaching>, call the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.WithL1*> method right after the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.Redis*> method.
+To enable the local cache, inside <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*?text=serviceCollection.AddMetalamaCaching>, call the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.WithL1*> method right after the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.Redis*> method.

-The following snippet shows the updated <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*> code, with just a tiny change calling the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.WithL1*> method.
+The following snippet shows the updated <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*> code, with just a tiny change calling the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.WithL1*> method.

-[!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/RedisWithLocalCache/RedisWithLocalCache.Program.cs marker="AddCaching"]
+[!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/RedisWithLocalCache/RedisWithLocalCache.Program.cs marker="AddMetalamaCaching"]

 When you run several nodes of your applications with the same Redis server and the same <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix>, the L1 caches of each application node are synchronized using Redis notifications.